 Personalization can not only increase likes, comments and shares that can be seen on card customization posts versus any other bank posts, but that every time someone posts their card to Facebook, it drives 3.5 more people to click through to the bank’s link!
 How about that for customer engagement?

-Tags#GemaltoNFC 4G Apple BYOD Barcelona Digital Security EMV Facebook Gemalto Isis LTE M2M MasterCard Mobile NFC OTP Payments SIM SMS Twitter USA Visa authentication banking cio cloud contactless convenience digital ebanking fraud identity innovation internet of things machine-to-machine mobile wallet mobile payment mobile world congress mobile marketing mobile payments multi-factor authentication online banking passwords password security smartphone social media strong authentication technology two factor authentication
+Tags#GemaltoNFC 4G Apple BYOD Digital Security EMV Facebook Gemalto IOT IoTMaker LTE M2M MWC MasterCard Mobile NFC OTP Payments SIM SMS Softcard USA Visa authentication banking cloud contactless convenience digital ebanking fraud identity innovation internet of things machine-to-machine mobile payment mobile payments mobile marketing mobile world congress mobile wallet multi-factor authentication online banking passwords password security smartphone strong authentication technology trust two factor authentication

 Around the siteRecent Posts